jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

 ### 18 Circumstances when simplified customer due diligence applies
-(1) A reporting entity may conduct simplified customer due diligence if— (a) it establishes a business relationship with one of the customers specified in subsection (2); or (b) one of the customers specified in subsection (2) conducts an occasional transaction or activity through the reporting entity; or
+(1) A reporting entity may conduct simplified customer due diligence if— (a) it establishes a business relationship with one of the customers specified in subsection (2); or (b) one of the persons specified in subsection (2) conducts an occasional transaction or activity through the reporting entity; or
   (c) a customer conducts a transaction or obtains a product or service specified in regulations through the reporting entity.
 (2) The following are customers for the purposes of subsection (1):
   (a) a listed issuer (within the meaning of section 6(1) of the Financial Markets Conduct Act 2013) that is the issuer of quoted voting products (within the meaning of that Act):